Horse64/old-core.horse64.org/docs/Features.md

    entire VM, a full crypto and networking library, and more.
 If you need your binaries to be tiny, you may want to look elsewhere,

+5. Not much access to unsafe operations: like many other higher level languages, Horse64 isn't suited for messing with raw pointers, manual memory management, and so on.
+If you need this you may want a different choice,

-5. No limitless dynamic overriding: Horse64 is much more static than Python, Ruby, and more.
+6. No limitless dynamic overriding: Horse64 is in some ways more static than Python, Ruby, and others, often to the benefit of performance and enforcing simpler code.
 Not everything is an object, and reflection isn't one of Horse64's strengths so it may often require a more conservative solution for better or for worse.
-(The designers think this is often for the better, but many will disagree.)
+(The designers think this is often for the better, but surely some will disagree.)

 Also see [design overview for things that are, and are NOT supported.]( Design.md#overview).